-Of all the beautiful creatures that live in the Pacific Northwest, nudibranches are the wonder of them all.
+Of all the beautiful creatures that live under the sea, nudibranches are the wonder of them all.
 They are known as sea slugs, or sea butterflies due to their undulating motion when they swim.
-I think they are the most beautiful animals in the waters surrounding Vancouver Island.
+I think they are the most beautiful animals in the waters of the Pacific Northwest .

 There are more than 3000 different species of nudibranches all over the world, with close to 200 living in our lslands waters.